 Julia Schoos, Editor-in-Chief

-Born and raised in Germany, Julia penned her first short story at the tender age of six.
-Her poetry has been printed in multiple publications and in 2015 was honored by the National Council of Teachers of English.
+Born and raised in Germany, Julia penned her first short story — a tale about a sheep and its sheepish woes, written and illustrated entirely in yellow highlighter — at the tender age of six.
+Since then, she’s graduated to poetry, has been published in multiple publications, and in 2015 was honored by the National Council of Teachers of English.

 While she’s a senior English and Public Relations major by day, by night she sings loudly and passionately in the shower, terrorizes her dogs, and spends too much time thinking about musicals.
 She’s managed to combine most of these passions into a thesis on womanhood and Death and the Maiden in Phantom of the Opera and Elisabeth, and is more than willing to chew your ear off about it.

 This is Julia’s fourth year with Hothouse and her second year as Editor-in-Chief.